-The target for the share of green forest is 100 per cent because we only include forest that qualifies as 'green' in the portfolio.
+The target for the share of green forest is 100 per cent because we only include forest that gualifies as 'green' in the portfolio.
 The Bank's green bond framework defines green forestry as PEFC or FCS certified forest.
-The category is considered 'dark green' in Cicero Shades of Green's second-party
+The category is considered 'dark green' in Cicero Shades of Green's second-party assessment of the framework.
+Our goal is for the forest portfolio to arow in line with the general growth in volume in the Corporate Division in order to contribute to the overall goal of 18 per cent green in the portfolio by the end of 2025.
+Information about the sequestration of CO2 can be found in the appendix to the chapter.

 Goal for the area 100 % of the forest portfolio must be green.
 Measurement parameter Green share of forestry portfolio measured in lending volume.
-2022 2021 2020 2019 2018 2017 Goal attainment √ 100 % √ 100 % √ 100 % Project not started Project not started Project not started
+Goal attainment 2022 2021 2020 2019 2018 2017 √ 100 % √ 100 % √ 100 % Project not started Project not started Project not started

-\ PEFC or FCS approved, as defined by our green bond framework.
+PEFC or FCS approved, as defined by our green bond framework.